PAMinerva/LearnDirectX/_build/html/_sources/Tutorials/Appendices/01-MathBasics/transformations.md

 ```{figure} images/03/vector-point-sum.png
 ```

-In conclusion, the matrix $\mathbf{M}$ we built in this section can be used to transform both vectors and points with an affine transformation.
-It embeds a linear transformation, plus a translation.
-Its columns are the transformed standard basis vectors, and a displacement that specifies the origin of the starting frame with respect to a new one.
-Most importantly, $\mathbf{M}$ still allows us matrix to express the coordinates of a vector in starting frame with respect to new frame.
-As explained at the beginning of the tutorial, this implies that $\mathbf{M}$ is a matrix that allows to go from a frame to another, which means that change of coordinates and change of coordinate system are still mathematically equivalent in the context of affine transformations.
+In conclusion, the matrix $\mathbf{M}$ we built in this section can be used to transform both vectors and points with affine transformations, as it embeds a linear transformation, plus a translation.
+The first three rows represent the transformed standard basis vectors, while the four-th is a displacement that specifies the origin of the starting frame with respect to a new one.
+Most importantly, $\mathbf{M}$ still allows us to express the coordinates of a vector in a starting frame with respect to a new one.
+As explained at the beginning of the tutorial, this implies that $\mathbf{M}$ is a matrix that allows us to go from a frame to another, which means that change of coordinates and change of coordinate system are still mathematically equivalent in the context of affine transformations.

 <br>